monking/php-oauth/docs/API.md

 # API

 This section describes the API to add and remove authorizations.
+However, the application managing this should also be authorized to do this.
+A scope of "oauth_authorizations" can be requested by the client.

+Not all clients should be allowed to do this, only particular clients after the resource owner was authenticated and authorized the client.
+All authorization registrations through the API are bound to the authenticated resource owner.

 ## Adding Authorizations

 The call:

     POST /php-oauth/api.php/authorizations/
+    Authorization: Bearer xyz

     { 'client_id': 'democlient', 'scope': 'read write' }

 The response: